 2013: 2 month internship at the Advanced Manufacturing Research Centre (AMRC) in Sheffield involving a project in deep hole drilling and boring.

-I enjoy playing many different sports.
-I played on badminton and basketball teams in school and university.
+I like playing many different sports.
+I played on badminton and basketball teams in school and university and enjoy Warwick sport rock up and play sessions.